It’s easy to get lost in the world of male grooming advice.

 Step 4: Rinse off with cool water, pat dry, and use a quality aftershave to sooth and hydrate your skin.

 If you are the proud owner of a beard and you have more coarse beard hair (like I do), then you’ll want to keep it soft with a high quality beard oil.
-I love beard oils that smell like nature, so I use this one from Seven Potions.
+I love beard oils that smell like nature, so I usually use one that smells like pine or cedar.

 Taking Care Of Your Lips

 One to two times per week, gently rub an exfoliating pad or exfoliating glove along your lips (while in the shower is usually the easiest since they’ll already be wet).